scrapy/scrapy/docs/topics/request-response.rst

         is always a str.
 If you want the unicode version use :meth:`TextResponse.body_as_unicode` (only available in
         :class:`TextResponse` and subclasses).

+        This attribute is read-only.
+To change the body of a Response use :meth:`replace`.

     .. attribute:: Response.request